Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

-## Unified Vision, Strategy, and Planning at the Highest Level
+## Unified Vision, Values and Strategy at the Highest Level

-## Domain: Worksite Earth

-The Lionsberg
+## Decentralized Governance, Planning, and Action